chachajona/holistic/README.md

 ### Eject

-If you prefer another front-end framework or would like to use Payload as a standalone CMS, you can easily eject the front-end from this template.
+If you prefer another front-end framework or would like to use Payload as a standalone CMS, you can easily eject the front-end from this demo.
 To eject, simply run `yarn eject`.
 This will uninstall all Next.js related dependencies and delete all files and folders related to the Next.js front-end.
 It also removes all custom routing from your `server.ts` file and updates your `eslintrc.js`.

 > Note: Your eject script may not work as expected if you've made significant modifications to your project.
-If you run into any issues, compare your project's dependencies and file structure with this template.
+If you run into any issues, compare your project's dependencies and file structure with this demo.
 See [./src/eject](./src/eject) for full details.

 For more details on how setup a custom server, see the official [Custom Server Example](https://github.com/payloadcms/payload/tree/main/examples/custom-server).

-##  Development

-To spin up this example locally, follow the [Quick Start](#quick-start).
-Then [Seed](#seed) the database with a few pages, posts, and projects.

-### Docker

-Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
-To do so, follow these steps:

-1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
-1. Next run `docker-compose up`
-1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

-That's it!
-The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

-### Seed

-To seed the database with a few pages, posts, and projects you can run `yarn seed`.
-This template also comes with a `GET /api/seed` endpoint you can use to seed the database from the admin panel.

-The seed script will also create two users for demonstration purposes only:
-1. Demo Author
-    - Email: `demo-author@payloadcms.com`
-    - Password: `password`
-    - Role: `admin`
-2. Demo User
-    - Email: `demo-user@payloadcms.com`
-    - Password: `password`
-    - Role: `user`

-> NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
-Only run this command if you are starting a new project or can afford to lose your current data.

-### Conflicting routes

-> In a monorepo when routes are bootstrapped to the same host, they can conflict with Payload's own routes if they have the same name.
-In our template we've named the Nextjs API routes to `next` to avoid this conflict.
->
->This can happen with any other routes conflicting with Payload such as `admin` and we recommend using different names for custom routes.
->Alternatively you can also rename Payload's own routes via the [configuration](https://payloadcms.com/docs/configuration/overview).

-## Production

-To run Payload in production, you need to build and serve the Admin panel.
-To do so, follow these steps:

-1. Invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
-This creates a `./build` directory with a production-ready admin bundle.
-1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
-1. When you're ready to go live, see [Deployment](#deployment) for more details.

-### Deployment

-Before deploying your app, you need to:

-1. Ensure your app builds and serves in production.
-See [Production](#production) for more details.

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
-You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.

 ## Questions